Alaxe/alaxe.github.io/_posts/2017-12-05-vps-for-competitions.md

 ### Conclusion
 Running an informatics competition requires a lot of computing power.
-Instead of buying an expensive hardware, you could rent VPSs for little to nothing and achieve the same (if not better) results.
+Instead of buying expensive hardware, you could rent VPSs for little to nothing and achieve the same (if not better) results.
 While you are free to use any software, I would choose CMS at it's reliable and well suited for this multi-machine setup.